What is Jay Monahan's Net Worth and Salary?

 From 2014 to 2016, Monahan served as Deputy Commissioner of the PGA Tour for two years and then became the Chief Operating Officer.
 When PGA Tour commissioner Tim Finchem announced his retirement in November 2016, Monahan was poised to take over.
 Two months later, in January 2017, he became the fourth commissioner of the PGA Tour.

 During the 2020 Covid-19 pandemic, Monahan helped navigate the world of professional golf through the challenging times.
 It was among the first of professional sports to return to competition in June 2020.
-Around this time, he also helped negotiate a deal that will result in the opening of a new PGA Global Headquarters and PGA TOUR Studios.
+Around this time, he also helped negotiate a deal that would result in the opening of a new PGA Global Headquarters and PGA TOUR Studios.

 Additionally, as commissioner of the PGA Tour, Monahan serves on the Board of Directors and Executive Committee of the International Golf Federation.
 He also is on the Board of the PGA European Tour and is Chair of the World Golf Federation and PGA Tour Tee Foundation Board of Governors.

 Monahan has faced his fair share of criticism while commissioner.
-In 2022, a new golf organization debuted called LIV Golf, a Saudi Arabian backed organization that hoped to position itself has an alternative to the PGA Tour.
+In 2022, a new golf organization debuted called LIV Golf, a Saudi Arabian-backed organization that hoped to position itself as an alternative to the PGA Tour.
 Given its ties to the Saudi government, LIV had access to massive amounts of wealth and the ability to attract major PGA players.
 This resulted in the PGA Tour increasing the possible winnings at some of their events, but LIV still easily outpaced the PGA in terms of winnings offered.
 The league is also run by commissioner Greg Norman, a former professional golfer himself.

-Initially, Monahan and the PGA refused to collaborate or cooperate with LIV and instead issued out punishments for PGA golfers who agreed to play on LIV tours.
+Initially, Monahan and the PGA refused to collaborate or cooperate with LIV and instead issued punishments for PGA golfers who agreed to play on LIV tours.
 The Department of Justice subsequently launched an investigation into anti-competitive behaviors at the PGA.
 Overtime, Monahan came around to negotiating more with Norman and LIV Golf.
 He has since faced backlash for doing so.
-LIV Golf, and specifically the Saudi Arabian Public Investment Fund who owns it, have been accused of promoting sportswashing.
-Sportswashing is a practice by which a government will spend millions of dollars promoting sporting events in their county in order to distract focus from other less desirable issues like property, human rights violations, and other controversies.
+LIV Golf, and specifically the Saudi Arabian Public Investment Fund, which owns it, has been accused of promoting sportswashing.
+Sportswashing is a practice by which a government will spend millions of dollars promoting sporting events in their country in order to distract focus from other less desirable issues like property, human rights violations, and other controversies.
 Specifically, LIV is accused of promoting sportswashing to divert the focus from the controversies and crimes committed by the regime led by Mohammad bin Salem, the Crown Prince of Saudi Arabia.
 Some have since called for Monahan's resignation as commissioner due to his willingness to cooperate with LIV Gold.

 Personal Life & Real Estate

-In 2014 Jay and his wife paid $1.75 million for a property in Ponte Vedra Beach, Florida.
-In 2016 they completed construction on a 6,000 square foot mansion.
+In 2014, Jay and his wife paid $1.75 million for a property in Ponte Vedra Beach, Florida.
+In 2016, they completed construction on a 6,000-square-foot mansion.
 Today this home is likely worth $8-10 million.